 What to Look for in Shoes for Plantar Fasciitis

-At the risk of stating the obvious, your shoes need to be comfortable if you're hoping to combat pain from plantar fasciitis.
 Look for shoes that have thick inner and outer soles, or ones that feature foam in their designs.
-Even then, however, you may still need to try on a few pairs before you find one that suits your particular preferences when it comes to a comfortable shoe.
+You may need to try on a few pairs before you find the right one for you.

-Although cushion may be the first thing that comes to mind, Dr. Cohen says it's also important to prioritize support when shopping for a shoe to help with plantar fasciitis.
-An insole that your foot simply sinks into over time will not relieve your pain.
+Dr. Cohen says it's also important to prioritize support when shopping for shoes to help with plantar fasciitis.
+An insole that your foot sinks into over time will not relieve your pain.

-Rather, you should look for one that's comfortable and capable of reducing the impact on your heels.
+Instead, look for one that's comfortable and capable of reducing the impact on your heels.
 More often than not, this means choosing a running shoe.
-"This type of shoe offers the best support, flexibility and shock absorption," he explains.
+"This type of shoe offers the best support, flexibility and shock absorption," Dr. Cohen explains.

 3. Lifted Heels

-The American Academy of Orthopaedic Surgeons recommends choosing a pair of shoes that not only features cushioned heel cups but actually elevates the heel.
+The American Academy of Orthopaedic Surgeons recommends choosing a pair of shoes that not only feature cushioned heel cups but actually elevate the heels.
 This slight lift will provide even more support to the part of your foot that needs the most relief.